What is a Project Proposal?

 - Resourcing Costs - Cost of the resources, contractors, consultancy etc. Make sure you capture costs for any travel required for the project.

 - Hardware Costs - Any costs involved in setting up new hardware for the project.
-Depending on your company policy the project may have to bear costs for hardware for certain period or entire lifecycle.
+Depending on your company policy the project may have to bear costs for hardware for a certain period or entire lifecycle.

 - Software Costs - Costs related to buying new software for licenses.
-Generally, when buying a new software there could be additional costs for ongoing maintenance.
+Generally, when buying new software there could be additional costs for ongoing maintenance.

 - It is a general practice to add contingency to the project costs to cover the unexpected.
-It always good to have some extra funding in case something blows out of water.
+It always good to have some extra funding in case something blows out of the water.
 For small to medium projects you can add 20% for large projects 10%.

-- Also a key point to make here will be that the costs are estimates and may change depending on the project progresses.
+- Also, a key point to make here will be that the costs are estimates and may change depending on the project progresses.
 You should highlight any assumptions you have made.

 - Tangible benefits are benefits which can be quantified.

-- Tangible benefits should be an estimate of the savings or additional revenue that can gained after the project is delivered.
+- Tangible benefits should be an estimate of the savings or additional revenue that can be gained after the project is delivered.

-- Example - if a project is providing head count reduction then the total amount of salary saved will be a benefit.
+- Example - if a project is providing headcount reduction then the total amount of salary saved will be a benefit.